-Drinking plays a major role in Japanese culture, and the Japanese drink a lot: not only green tea in the office, at meetings and with meals, but also all types of alcoholic beverages in the evening with colleagues and friends.
-Sociologists have theorized that in a strictly conformist society, drinking provides a much-needed escape valve that can be used to vent off feelings and frustrations without losing face the next morning.
+Drinking plays a major role in Japanese culture, and the Japanese drink a lot: not only green tea in the office, at meetings and with meals but also all types of alcoholic beverages in the evening with colleagues and friends.
+Sociologists have theorised that in a strictly conformist society, drinking provides a much-needed escape valve that can be used to vent off feelings and frustrations without losing face the next morning.

 Most Japanese looking for an evening of food and drink in a relaxed traditional atmosphere go to an izakaya (居酒屋, Japanese-style pub), many of which offer all-you-can-drink (飲み放題 nomihōdai) services which are about 1000 JPY for 90 minutes (on average), although guests will be limited to certain types of drinks.

 Vending machines (自動販売機 jidōhanbaiki) are ubiquitous in Japan and serve up drinks 24 hours a day at the price of 100-150 JPY a can or bottle, although some places with captive customers, including the top of Mount Fuji, will charge more.
 In addition to cans of soft drinks, tea and coffee, you can find vending machines that sell beer, sake and even hard liquor.
 In winter, most machines will also dispense hot drinks and even soups, indicated by a red label with the writing あたたかい (atatakai) instead of the usual blue つめたい (tsumetai).
 Vending machines that sell alcoholic beverages are usually switched off at 23:00.
-Increasingly, these machines, especially those located near schools, require the use of a special “Sake Pass” (酒パス・カード) obtainable at the city hall of the city the machine is located in.
+Increasingly, these machines, especially those located near schools, require the use of a special “Sake Pass” (酒パス・カード) obtainable at the city hall of the city where the machine is located.
 The pass is available to anyone of twenty years of age or over, the age of maturity in Japan.

 “Sake” as it is known in Western nations is called nihonshu (日本酒) in Japan, where sake refers to any kind of alcoholic drink.
-A transparent rice-based beverage (often called a wine, although technically brewed), usually around 15% alcohol, sake can be served hot (熱燗 atsukan) or cold (冷やし hiyashi), but true connoisseurs drink theirs cold.
-Sake is generally not cheap, a measure comes at 500 JPY at least in a restaurant.
+A transparent rice-based beverage (often called wine, although technically brewed), usually around 15% alcohol, sake can be served hot (熱燗 atsukan) or cold (冷やし hiyashi), but true connoisseurs drink theirs cold.
+Sake is generally not cheap; a measure comes at 500 JPY at least in a restaurant.

-Sake has its own measures and utensils.
+Sake has its measures and utensils.
 The little ceramic cups are called choko (ちょこ) and the small ceramic jug used to pour it is a tokkuri (徳利).
 Alternatively, particularly when drinking it cold, it is sipped from the corner of a wooden box called a masu (枡), occasionally with a dab of salt on the edge.
 Sake is typically measured in go (期, 180ml), roughly the size of a tokkuri, ten of which make up the standard 1.8l isshōbin (一升瓶) bottle.

 The fine art of sake tasting is at least as complex as wine, but the one indicator worth looking out for is nihonshudo (日本酒度), a number often printed on bottles and menus.
 Simply put, this “sake level” measures the sweetness of the brew, with positive values indicating drier sake and negative values being sweeter, the average being around +2.